DarkStarSword/3d-fixes-DreamfallChapters/README.md

 Update 2017-nn-nn
 -----------------
-- Re-fixed game from scratch (again!) for the DX11 / Unity 5.4 update
+- Re-fixed game from scratch (again!) for the The Final Cut / DX11 and Unity 5.4 updates

+**NOTE: The old DX9 version of the fix should be removed before installing this one**

+**NOTE: The installation instructions have been updated**

 Update 2016-06-20
 -----------------